 Bad Ball Bearings

 The motor that runs your heating system’s fan has ball bearings inside of it.
 Over time, these ball bearings will go bad and cause your furnace to make a scraping noise.
 Whenever you hear this particular noise, it’s vital that you shut off your furnace right away.
 The motor will need to be replaced before turning it back on.
 Avoid running your heating system when it’s producing a scraping noise, as it could cause further damage to other components.
+Your unit might also be making a whistling sound.

 Your thermostat is the key to running your entire heating system.
 If you notice that the screen of your thermostat has gone blank and won’t turn on, it could need new batteries.
 If you’ve replaced the batteries and there’s still no display, head to your electrical panel to see if the circuit breaker has been tripped.
 If not, it’s likely an indication that your thermostat needs to be replaced.